GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.17.2 =

+* Fixed: "Hide empty fields" not working when "Make Phone Number Clickable" is checked for Phone fields

 = 1.17.1 on June 27 =
 * Fixed: Entry approval with Gravity Forms 2.0
     * Added: Approved/Disapproved filters to Gravity Forms "Entries" page